ampfarisaho/pathfinder/README.md

 * `create(customRouter: T)` – Creates Pathfinder with a custom router.
 * `getNavigatorHolder()` – Get the `NavigatorHolder` to attach/detach navigator.

-### `PathfinderActivity`

-* `launch(key: String, input: I, callback: (O) -> Unit)` – Launch registered contracts.
-* `registerContracts(registry: ActivityResultContractRegistry)` – Abstract method to register contracts.

 ## Sample Project / Demo

 To see Pathfinder in action, including screen navigation, dialogs, and activity result contracts, you can check out the [sample](https://github.com/ampfarisaho/pathfinder/tree/main/sample) project.

 The sample demonstrates: